dnanexus/dnanexus-example-applets/Readme.md

 **<a href="https://github.com/dnanexus/dnanexus-example-applets/tree/master/fastq_splitter">fastq_splitter</a>**: Takes a gzipped fastq file and splits it by number of reads into several smaller files.
 Useful to parallelize aligning reads.
 Illustrates: bash

+**<a href="https://github.com/dnanexus/dnanexus-example-applets/tree/master/sff_splitter">sff_splitter</a>**: Takes a gzipped sff file and splits it by number of reads into several smaller files.
+Useful to parallelize aligning reads.
+Illustrates: python

 **<a href="https://github.com/dnanexus/dnanexus-example-applets/tree/master/flexbar_read_demultiplexer">flexbar_read_demultiplexer</a>**: Demultiplexes indexed (barcoded) reads.
 Illustrates: bash

 **<a href="https://github.com/dnanexus/dnanexus-example-applets/tree/master/flexbar_read_trimmer">flexbar_read_trimmer</a>**: Trims reads by quality score and/or position.
 Illustrates: bash